lastpunk9999/noun-scout-contract/docs/NounSeek.md

 ```solidity title="Solidity"
 error NoMatch()
 ```
-Thrown when an attempting to match the eligible Noun that has no matching Requests for the specified Trait Type and Trait ID
+Thrown when attempting to match the eligible Noun that has no matching Requests for the specified Trait Type and Trait ID